ByrumLab/proteoDA/README.md

 results to an excel spreadsheet.
 I’m working to separate out some of the functionality into independent functions.
 Now, we have:

--   `fit_limma_model`- Which just does model fitting, and returns a list of various model fit objects.
+-   `fit_limma_model`- Just does model fitting, and returns a list of various model fit objects.
--   `extract_limma_DE_results`- Which extracts statistical results for each contrast from the list of limma model fits.
+-   `extract_limma_DE_results`- Extracts statistical results for each contrast from the list of limma model fits.
--   TBD- `write_limma_results`- Which will output the various .csv and excel files of results.
+-   `write_limma_results`- Output the various .csv and excel files of results.
 -   TBD- `make_limma_report`- Which will output the GLIMMA plots and html report for end users.